knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="addusertovideowhitelist"></a>
 # **AddUserToVideoWhitelist**
-> void AddUserToVideoWhitelist (long? id, int? userId)
+> void AddUserToVideoWhitelist (long? id, IntWrapper userId)

 Adds a user to a video's whitelist